virtualitems/chatpdf-rag-deepseek-r1/README.md

-# Local ChatPDF with DeepSeek R1
+# Local ChatPDF with RAG and Mistral-7B

-**ChatPDF** is a Retrieval-Augmented Generation (RAG) application that allows users to upload PDF documents and interact with them through a chatbot interface.
-The system uses advanced embedding models and a local vector store for efficient and accurate question-answering.
+**ChatPDF** is a Retrieval-Augmented Generation (RAG) application that allows users to interact with PDF documents through both a web interface and CLI.
+The system uses Mistral-7B and advanced embedding models for efficient and accurate question-answering in Spanish.

 ## Features